 Born and bred in the UK, I have Welsh blood (quarter) and am married to an Afrikaner South African woman.
-We have three boys under six and one on the way.
+We have four boys aged 12, 10, 8 and 6 and a cockapoo.

 I studied Economics as an undergraduate and went to the London School of Economics to get a Masters degree in Environment and Development (before Bono and Al Gore were making the headlines).
 I then spent time living in Barcelona, trying to learn Spanish where everyone spoke Catalan.
 I have a Graduate Diploma in Law and was Called to the Bar by the Middle Temple in 2005.

 Naturally, I then went to work for a church but am now an investment professional, seeking to be a disciple of Warren Buffett, enjoying the journey and making long term decisions which can compound over time.
 Tips?
 I couldn’t possibly say, but like affordable luxury British chocolate and fast British cars (over the long term of course).